govindak-umd/TurtleBot_Roomba/README.md

  - To launch the turtlebot and run the rosbag along with it as well execute the following command

 		$ roslaunch turtlebot_tutorials turtlebot_tutorial.launch enable_ros_bag:=true
+ - NOTE : When this is run, the programme will shut down after 40 seconds, that is after the rosbag is  recorded

  - To launch the turtlebot and NOT run the rosbag along with it execute the following command

 		$ roslaunch turtlebot_tutorials turtlebot_tutorial.launch

+ - NOTE: When this is run, the robot will keep bouncing around within the environment forever.
 ## Visualizing the rosbag

  - Without having Gazebo launched, start ros by typing the following in a terminal.